MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 <link rel="stylesheet" href="//fonts.googleapis.com/earlyaccess/notosanscanadianaboriginal.css">
 ```

-Read the rest of this article to learn more about syllabics fonts on the
+Read the rest of this article to learn more about choosing syllabics
-web and advanced techniques for inclusion!
+fonts for the web!

 ## What you need to know to understand this post